[sle][functional][rt][y] - run cyclictest & hackbench tests on bare metal for Milestone RC1

 Thank you and have a nice day!

-#7 Updated by mloviska about 1 year ago
+#7 Updated by mloviska over 2 years ago

 - Status changed from Workable to Feedback